Tingena maranta

 Tingena maranta is a species of moth in the family Oecophoridae.
 It is endemic to New Zealand and is found in the lower South Island.
 Adults of this species are on the wing from October until January.
-This species perfers grass or low herb habitat.
+This species prefers grass or low herb habitat.
 Unlike its close relatives it does not inhabit native forest.

 Taxonomy

 This species was originally described by Edward Meyrick in 1886 using a specimen collected by Alfred Philpott in December at Invercargill and named Oecophora maranta.
 In 1915 Meyrick discussed this species under the name Borkhausenia maranta.
 In 1926 Alfred Philpott discussed and illustrated the genitalia of the male of this species.
 In 1928 George Hudson also discussed and illustrated this species in his book The butterflies and moths of New Zealand.
 In 1988 J. S. Dugdale placed this species within the genus Tingena.
 The male holotype is held at the Natural History Museum, London.